 To deliver our Mission, we need to recruit, retain, and re-engage players at all levels.
 This requires a quality player experience, enabled by five strategic priorities (SPs), underpinned by two enabling priorities (EPs) of strong leadership and secure finances.

 As a community amateur sports club, Bicester RUFC is entirely run by volunteers.
-We value and actively cultivate an engaged & well-trained army of volunteers – called Gamemakers due to their crucial role in making the rugby happen – with all positions filled to help spread the load.
+We value and actively recruit an engaged & well-trained army of volunteers.
 Our volunteers embody the Bicester values, and help the club to provide a quality player experience for us to achieve our Mission and Vision.
-We recognise the valuable contribution our volunteers make through our new valuing volunteers programme: Great Gamemakers.
+We recognise the valuable contribution our volunteers make through our new valuing volunteers programme.

 Bicester RUFC aspires to have a schools and community rugby development programme that is recognised by Oxfordshire RFU, Sport England (and relevant others) as “best in class”.
 We want rugby to be the most attractive leisure offer in the town, the local community to see rugby as a vibrant local sport, and for the community to consider the club as playing a positive role in the town of Bicester.